 The table and text commentary below represent a small portion of this special survey taken from our April 2021 issue of Foreign Exchange Consensus Forecasts.

 Our long-term historical analysis continues to suggest that seasonal influences on currencies are generally modest, particularly once adjustments are made to account for outlying observations.
 On average, of the 36 major currencies covered in the table below, almost all deviated from trend within a narrow range of plus or minus 1.0%.
 Estimates for the US dollar (based on NYBOT index weights, as explained on page 3) suggest that it has a slight tendency toward strength in the first half of the calendar year, except April, and weakness in July through October.
-In contrast, the euro (or its component currencies prior to 1999, which has a significant weight in the NYBOT index) showed the opposite pattern over the same period.
+In contrast, the euro (which has a significant weight in the NYBOT index) showed the opposite pattern over the same period.

 A portion of text from Foreign Exchange Consensus Forecasts, April 12, 2021.